PHYS3888/Tutorial_DynamicalSystems/README.md

 makeACopyPlease = @(a,b) [a,b,a,b];
 ```

-This makes a row-vector containing the two inputs concatinated twice in order:
+This makes a row-vector containing the two inputs concatenated twice in order:

 ```matlab
 makeACopyPlease(3,5)